rrugsung/u-p-contact/Readme.txt

-Developed by Dr.Kularathna, modified by Chihun Sung.
+Developed by Dr.Kularathna and Chihun Sung.

 FORMULATION 1: u-p formulation with Euler time integration